beckni/Flask-MathDown/README.md

 [PageDown](https://code.google.com/p/PageDown/wiki/PageDown) is the JavaScript [Markdown](http://daringfireball.net/projects/markdown/) editor used on [Stack Overflow](http://stackoverflow.com/) and all the other question and answer sites in the [Stack Exchange network](http://stackexchange.com/).

+[MathJax](https://www.mathjax.org) is a JavaScript display engine for mathematics that is used on [math.stackexchange](https://math.stackexchange.com).

-Flask-MathDown provides a `MathDownField` class that extends [Flask-WTF](https://flask-wtf.readthedocs.org/en/latest/) with a specialized text area field that renders an HTML preview of the Markdown text on the fly as you type.
+Flask-MathDown provides a `MathDownField` class that extends [Flask-WTF](https://flask-wtf.readthedocs.org/en/latest/) with a specialized text area field that renders an HTML preview of the Markdown and math text on the fly as you type.

 Installation
 ------------